8 Best Condoms For First Time Users in 2023 [Ranked & Reviewed]

 • Pinch the air out of the end before you roll the condom all the way down your shaft.

-Put your condom on before you come in contact with your partner’s private parts, especially if it’s a new partner.
+Put your first-time condom on before you come in contact with your partner’s private parts, especially if it’s a new partner.
 You can pick up infections from body fluids.

-Yes, condom mishaps happen sometimes.
+Yes, a first-time condom mishaps happen sometimes.

-The condom might tear and bunch up around the base of your penis or have a smaller rip that’s unnoticeable until you take it off and see that semen is leaking through.
+The first-time condom might tear and bunch up around the base of your penis or have a smaller rip that’s unnoticeable until you take it off and see that semen is leaking through.

 But there are steps you can take to prevent these things from happening.